Angels Fall First (video game): Development

-Angels Fall First has been in development from as early as 2007.
-The mod, Angels Fall First: Planetstorm, was submitted to the Make Something Unreal Contest hosted by Epic Games, where it won prizes in the pre-final phases, eventually winning third place in the Grand Finals.
+Angels Fall First purportedly entered development as early as 2005.
+The mod for Unreal Tournament 2004, Angels Fall First: Planetstorm, was submitted to the Make Something Unreal Contest hosted by Epic Games, where it won prizes in the pre-final phases, eventually winning third place in the Grand Finals.

 In 2009, the developers of Angels Fall First stopped working on the Unreal Tournament 3 mod.
 The developers changed the game engine to the Unreal Development Kit so they could make Angels Fall First a stand-alone game.
 A demo version of the mod ported into the UDK engine was released in 2009.
-The game became available on Steam Early Access on October 10, 2015.
-As of June 2024, it is receiving periodic updates.
+The game was released in Steam Early Access on October 10, 2015.
+The early access period concluded with the full version releasing on Steam on 11 July 2026.

+Shortly after release, a developer began an initiative for games in a competitive-style environment - referred to as "Clan Operations".
+These games are smaller scale, focusing on player coordination rather than the disorganized chaotic experiences of public matches in the genre.